 Cooking salmon has always seemed slightly intimidating — too fancy-pants to chance in your own kitchen.

-That is, until we witnessed how unbelieveably simple it is to cook, either in the oven or on the stove.
-All you need are a few pantry staples (olive oil, butter, salt, pepper, and a lemon) plus a fillet (about six to eight ounces should suffice for one).
+Get ready to flip that old script.
+You’ll be amazed at how unbelievably simple it is to cook, either in the oven or on the stove.
+All you need are a few pantry staples (olive oil, butter, salt, pepper, and a lemon) plus a salmon fillet (about 6 to 8 ounces).

 One tip: Go for wild Pacific salmon if possible.
 It might be a smidge pricier than farmed Atlantic (the most contaminated type) or wild Atlantic (less contaminated than farmed but not as good as Pacific).